AICoE/elyra-aidevsecops-tutorial/docs/source/build-images.md

 <img alt="Pull Request Release" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/PullRequestRelease.png">
 </div>

-The `CHANGELOG` after the release is created using AI model that cluster pull requests.
-You can find more information about `glyph project` [here](https://github.com/thoth-station/glyph).
+Fun fact, the `CHANGELOG` in the release is also created using an AI model that clusters pull requests.
+You can find more information about this model in our [glyph][3] project.

-Once the issue is closed by the bot, a tag is created in the GitHub project and a pipeline starts in order to build and push the image on the registry according to the requirements inserted in the [.aicoe.yaml](../../.aicoe-ci.yaml).
+Once the issue is closed by the bot, a new tag is created in the GitHub repo.
+This in turn triggers the Tekton pipelines in AICoE CI to start the build process and push the image on the registry according to the configuration defined in the [.aicoe-ci.yaml](../../.aicoe-ci.yaml).

-Once the new tag is created, Tekton pipelines from the AICoE are triggered.
+In this case, the [.aicoe-ci.yaml](../../.aicoe-ci.yaml) has been populated with all information (e.g. base image, build strategy, registry where to push) related to building the image for the Elyra AIDevSecOps tutorial.
+To learn more about the configuration options available for the `.aicoe-ci.yaml`, please check out the [AICoE CI][1] documentation.

 ## Image available on quay

-Once the image has been created by the Tekton pipeline, you can find it in your registry (e.g. Quay):
+Once the image has been created by the Tekton pipelines, you can find it in your registry (e.g. Quay):

 <div style="text-align:center">
 <img alt="Image on Registry" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/ImageRegistry.png">